FRRouting/frr/doc/developer/workflow.rst

 CLI Commands
 ^^^^^^^^^^^^

-When documenting CLI please use a combination of the ``.. index::`` and ``.. clicmd::`` directives.
+When documenting CLI please use the ``.. clicmd::`` directive.
+This directive will format the command and generate index entries automatically.
 For example, the command :clicmd:`show pony` would be documented as follows:

 .. code-block:: rest